 My Bougainvillea Looks Dead.
 What Should I Do?

 My bougainvillea looked dead for a few months.
 Some of it was but most of it wasn’t dead.
 The top & outer branches had been hit but I let them be until the evening temps warmed.
-I waited until new growth started emerging on those branches & then pruned.
+I waited until new growth started emerging on those branches & then pruned them.

 So, the best thing to do is to wait.
 It was tempting to prune my bougainvillea while it was covered in dead leaves in January.
 But we had another freeze at the end of the month & brief snow at the end of February.
 I’m sure glad I resisted the urge because my bougainvilleas are beautiful now!